 Filmmaking & Community Leadership

 I am now a New York City based Writer/Director and the Founder and Team Leader of CongestedCat Productions, LLC.
-I shot first feature film, SUMMIT, a Horror-Drama, in 2013 and it premiered at the 2015 Manhattan Film Festival and was awarded Best Horror Film.
-I also won Best Director for the film at the 2015 Rhode Island International Film Festival (Vortex Genre Fest), and it also screened at the 2015 Scare-A-Con Film Festival, 2015 Unreal Film Festival and 2016 Macabre Faire Film Festival.
+I shot my first feature film, SUMMIT, a Horror-Drama, in 2013.
+It premiered at the 2015 Manhattan Film Festival and was awarded Best Horror Film.
+I won Best Director for the film at the 2015 Flickers: Rhode Island International Film Festival (Vortex Genre Fest); and the film also screened at the 2015 Scare-A-Con Film Festival, 2015 Unreal Film Festival, and 2016 Macabre Faire Film Festival.
 It is available on Amazon Prime, Vimeo on Demand, and VHX.
 Shortly after wrapping production on SUMMIT, I directed and produced the comedic web series 'Kelsey,' which premiered on blip.tv in September 2013 to rave reviews and consistent press coverage, including as a Critic’s Pick and named one of the 19 Best Comedy Web Series of 2013 by Indiewire.com.
 It has over a quarter million hits online and has screened across the country as part of an LGBT Web Series Panel tour, most notably at Outfest.
 It is now available on Vimeo, Youtube and Section ii.